KatieWoe/bbcourts/SQL_TESTING.md

   * Test retrieving favourites for a `userID` that does not exist in the Users table
   * Test that the method handles entries with null review values correctly.
   * Test retrieving favourites with rating.

+# Data Access Method #1.5
+* Name: `createUserFavorites`
+* Description: makes a new favourited by a specified user from the `favorites` table.
+This method is intended to create a new entry in the 'Favorites' page, displaying favourited courts and associated star ratings for the user.
+* Parameters
+  * `userID` (int): The unique identifier of the user logged in.
+Must match an existing `userID` in the `users` table.
+  * `courtID` (int): The id of the court being favorited.
+Must match an existing `courtID` in `courts` table.
+* Return values:
+  * Returns None

+* List of tests for verifying each access method:
+  * Test making favourites for a valid `userID` and `courtID`
+  * Test making favourites for a valid `userID` but not `courtID`, should throw error
+  * Test making favourites for a `userID` that does not exist in the Users table, should throw error

 # Data Access Method #2 -- Katie